 Burden of Proof in a New York Embezzlement Case

 When looking to prove a New York embezzlement charge, the prosecution will attempt to prove that the person wrongfully took property from someone else without the permission to do so.
-The prosecution will argue that the person did not have the authority to take it.
-They will attempt to prove that this theft was a wrongful taking, and would have to prove the dollar amount associated with the crime.
+The prosecution will further argue that the person did not have the authority to take it.
+They will attempt to prove that this theft was a wrongful taking, and will certainly attempt to establish and prove the dollar amount associated with the crime.
 All of these are key factors and elements of any embezzlement charge, and contemplating and preparing a defense as to each and every one of these elements is essential.

-The prosecution may further secure the person’s email account and search their emails for any potential evidence of the crime.
+The prosecution may further secure the suspect’s email account and search their emails for any potential evidence of the crime.
 They may also search their home, place of business, and seize their computer and cell phone.
 All of these things are going to be taken into consideration as potential evidence.